Skip to main content

 Who should do this module?

 This course should be taken by students who have an interest in how to forecast and explain the way economic variables behave over time.
-These skills are sought-after in careers in central banks, policymakers, finance and others.
+These skills are sought-after in careers in central banks, policymakers, finance, macroeconomics, marketing, and other.
 The course will also be useful to students thinking of studying econometrics in the final year or at the postgraduate level.
-It will expose students to a mixture of problem-solving and data analysis and interpretation
+It will expose students to a mixture of problem-solving and data analysis and interpretation.

 Provisional Lecture Outline